Bhupesh-V/til/Python/functional-programming-in-python.md

 - Anonymous functions
 - No function name,
 - They can be passed as function arguments/objects.
-- No `return` statment, evaluated exrpession is returned automatically.
+- No `return` statement, evaluated expression is returned automatically.
 - Single line function.

 Example :